manall1/a3-comp-3005/README.md

-# Database Interaction with PostgreSQL and Python
+# **Database Interaction with PostgreSQL and Python**

-This  is a Python application designed to interact with a PostgreSQL database for managing student records.
+#### This  is a Python application designed to interact with a PostgreSQL database for managing student records.
 It supports basic CRUD (Create, Read, Update, Delete) operations on student data, including adding new students, displaying all student records, updating student emails, and deleting students.

+###### **Manal Hassan - 101263813**

 ## Requirenments
 Ensure you have the following installed